The K-process on a tree as a scaling limit of the GREM-like trap model: Convergence

-We will argue by induction, using coupled versions of $X_{k}^{(n)}$ and $X_{k}$, and show convergence in probability for a subsequence.
-The coupling is going to be given by using common Poisson processes $\{ N^{(x_i,i)},\, x_i \in\mathbb{N}_{*}, i = 1,\ldots,k\}$ and common exponential variables $\{ T_{s}^{(i)}, s \in\mathbb{R}^{+}, i = 1,\ldots,k\}$ in the construction of $X_{k}^{(n)}$ and $X_{k}$.
-The notation is detailed at the beginning of Subsection~\ref{proof}.
+\begin{pf*}{Proof of Theorem~\ref{GK}} We will argue by induction, using coupled versions of $X_{k}^{(n)}$ and $X_{k}$, and show convergence in probability for a subsequence.
+The coupling is going to be given by using common Poisson processes $\{ N^{(x_i,i)}, x_i \in\mathbb{N}_{*}, i = 1,\ldots,k\}$ and common exponential variables $\{ T_{s}^{(i)}, s \in\mathbb{R}^{+}, i = 1,\ldots,k\}$ in the construction of $X_{k}^{(n)}$ and $X_{k}$.
+The notation is detailed at the beginning of Section~\ref{pf}.
 It will be clear that the same can be done for every subsequence of $(n)$, and that the limiting distribution for each subsubsequence does not depend on the subsequence.
 This then implies weak convergence of the original sequence.

-Lemma 3.11 of~\cite{kn:fm} establishes the (convergence in probability; actually a.s.~convergence) result for $k=1$ and $\gamma_{1}^{(n)}(x)$ not depending on $n$ as soon as $x\leq M_1$.
-This result (convergence in probability) holds (with minor changes in argumentation, as sketched in the proof of Theorem 5.2 of~\cite{kn:fm}) in our case as well.
-It is also part of the argumentation of Lemma 3.11 and Theorem 5.2 of~\cite{kn:fm}), and can also be readily checked independently, that for every $r\in[0,\infty)$
+Lemma 3.11 of~\cite{knfm} establishes the (convergence in probability; actually a.s. convergence) result for $k=1$ and $\gamma_{1}^{(n)}(x)$ not depending on $n$ as soon as $x\leq M_1$.
+This result (convergence in probability) holds (with minor changes in argumentation, as sketched in the proof of Theorem 5.2 of~\cite{knfm}) in our case as well.
+It is also part of the argumentation of Lemma 3.11 and Theorem 5.2 of~\cite{knfm}, and can also be readily checked independently, that for every $r\in[0,\infty)$,

 in probability as $n\to\infty$.